 The numbers indicate that users understand e-mail archiving as an issue, Radicati said.
 They know they ought to do something about it, but they haven't gotten to it yet.

 Radicati said that there's still a lot of confusion about what's being offered in the market, and that confusion is likely what has held users back from implementing archiving tools.
 "It's intimidating to deal with vendors," she said.
-"The customer doesn't yet understand enough,
+"The customer doesn't yet understand enough, and they're being sold on some things that they don't need."

 At the center of the compliance regulations is SEC Rule 17a-4.
 In 1997, the SEC revised its thinking on the preservation of communications between exchange members, brokers and dealers, saying that businesses should also keep track of electronic communications like instant messages and e-mails.